aronwc/mlsm/papers/bollen10twitter/vlandeir.md

 2. The results of correlation between OF and GPOMS show that OF is significantly correlated with *Sure*, *Vital* and *Happy* dimensions.
 3. The bivariate Granger causality analysis shows that the *Calm* dimension has the highest causality relation with DJIA for lags in 2 to 6 days.
 4. Their final experiment supports the hypothesis that adding the *Calm* dimension to the past 3 days of DJIA values allow them to obtain better results on the DJIA closing value predictions.

+####Assumptions###
+- Punctuation is not important when trying to evaluate the mood of users thanks to their tweets.
+- The number of collected tweets is sufficient to realize a machine learning study.
+- Because the POMS-bi has been correctly tested and has proved to output correct results then their extended version (GPOMS) has got the same characteristics.
+- Parameters of a SOFNN do not change when they add the public mood components.
+- Measure the direction accuracy is sufficient to show the efficiency of a SOFNN.

 ####Synthesis###
 - Relatively to Figure 1, why did they run the first phase (OF-GPOMS) on two months only while they trained the SOFNN on 9 months data?
 Moreover, it seems like they used 90% of their data for training and 10% for testing; weren't they able to run cross-validation?
 They also appear to choose the window of testing and training as it fits their model the best.